hongzhonglu/vivarium/doc/getting_started.rst

         $ python -m vivarium.environment.control run --id env

-   The simulation will stop on its own once the environment agent hits the end of its programmed timeline.
+   Simulation stop on their own once the environment agent hits the end of its programmed timeline.
 However, you can pause, run, and shutdown the simulation like this as well:

    .. code-block:: console